Goal Inference from Open-Ended Dialog: Background and Relevant Work

+Before the rise of Large Language models (LLMs), Combinatory Context Grammers (CCGs) and formal semantic languages for task specification/commands highlighted in the survey paper \cite{tellex2020robots} were often used, such as LTL (Linear Temporal Logic)\cite{emerson1990temporal} for RL agents \cite{toro2018teaching, littman2017environment}.
+Many formal semantic languages do help with guarantees and safety in robot behavior \cite{kress2018synthesis}, however they can be very unintuitive to use for a typical human user \cite{pakonen2016user}, or can accommodate a limited number of expressions compared to the complete flexibility of natural language.
+Large databases such as WordNet\cite{fellbaum1998wordnet}, VerbNet\cite{schuler2005verbnet}, FrameNet\cite{baker1998berkeley}, ImageNet\cite{deng2009imagenet} were also often used for grounding language.
+There are also learning based methods, such as relevant object class-action pairs, segmented objects and natural language descriptions, text descriptions and 3D shapes \cite{nguyen2020robot, chen2019text2shape, cohen2019grounding}.
+However, learning based methods are often domain or task specific.

+Our work fits in the intersection of learning human preferences (probabilistic reasoning over dialog with LLMs) and robotic planning.

+Markov Decision Process (MDP), are often used for decision making for robotics.
+It is represented by the tuple ($S, A, R, T$). $S$ is the state space, $A$ is the action space, $R$ is a reward function, and $T$ is a transition function. $R$ is a reward function from taking action $a$ from some transition from state $s$ to $s'$, and $T$ is the probability function of getting to $s'$ when taking action $a$ for state $s$.
+The goal of the MDP is to find a policy $\pi$ that can maximize the expected sum of rewards \cite{sutton2018reinforcement}.

-Previous works such as \cite{qian2023communicative,hong2023metagpt, shen2024hugginggpt} show that LLM agents can have different roles to achieve tasks.
-Our work leverages this concept and has different LLM calls that focus on specific tasks in our pipeline to be more efficient with how much information each LLM call has in memory.
+The rise of LLMs for embodied agents/robots came as LLMs are realized to have extensive commonsense knowledge which can be helpful for better reasoning and decision making \cite{zhao2024large}.
+LLMs have started to become more used for used for few-shot task planning for large environments for embodied agents \cite{huang2022language, ahn2022can, huang2022inner}.
+Previous works such as \cite{park2023generative, qian2023communicative,hong2023metagpt, shen2024hugginggpt} show that LLM agents can have different roles to achieve tasks.
+Our work leverages this concept and has different LLM calls that focus on specific tasks in our pipeline to be more efficient with how much information each LLM call has in memory. \cite{park2023generative} also show that LLMs can be used to simulate human behaviors, something we take advantage of for our experiments in our work.